Seppuku: Female ritual suicide

-Female ritual suicide (incorrectly referred to in some English sources as jigai) was practiced by the wives of samurai who had performed seppuku or brought dishonour.
+Female ritual suicide (incorrectly referred to in some English sources as jigai) was practiced by the wives of samurai who had performed seppuku or brought dishonor.

 Some women belonging to samurai families died by suicide by cutting the arteries of the neck with one stroke, using a knife such as a tantō or kaiken.
 The main purpose was to achieve a quick and certain death in order to avoid capture or rape.
 Before dying, a woman would often tie her knees together so her body would be found in a "dignified" pose, despite the convulsions of death.
 Invading armies would often enter homes to find the lady of the house seated alone, facing away from the door.
 On approaching her, they would find that she had ended her life long before they reached her.